Why are 5 million acres of Ontario farmland insured under Production Insurance each year?

 Production Insurance protects Ontario producers from yield reductions and crop losses caused by factors beyond their control, including adverse weather, disease, pests, wildlife or other uncontrollable natural perils.

-When you enrol in a Production Insurance plan for yield-based fresh market vegetables, you are guaranteed a level of production.
+When you enrol in Production Insurance for fresh market vegetables, yield basis, you are guaranteed a level of production.
 Your coverage is based on comparing your actual yields to an average of your historical yields for each crop.
 A claim may be paid if an insured peril causes your yield to fall below your guaranteed production.

 What Production Insurance offers